keith-merchant-ibm/vpc-on-classic-1/errors.md

 ## member_not_found
 **Message**:  Member with ID <member_id> cannot be found.

-Provide an existing member ID.
+Provide a member ID where the user has read access and read access to the subnet where the member resides.

 ## member_over_quota
 **Message**: Member cannot be created.
 Quota of member instances under the pool has reached maximum limit.